GStreamer/gstreamer/markdown/contribute/index.md

 the source tarball (using `git init`, then `git add .` and `git commit -m 'import tarball as initial revision'`).

-Once you have a git repository with the original code in in it, you can make your modifications and create a local commit with e.g.
+Once you have a git repository with the original code in it, you can make your modifications and create a local commit with e.g.

     git commit path/to/file1.[ch]